BBlackwo/angular-router-angular-js-ui-router-hybrid/guide/README.md

 - Generate TOC with <https://github.com/jonschlinkert/markdown-toc>
 - What about all my js files that don't get transpiled?
-- Upgrade to Angular 7
+- Upgrade to Ng 7 will also fix webpack-dev-server vulnerability
 - Lazy loading route modules?
-- Background
 - Conclusion
 - Comment on http://www.syntaxsuccess.com/viewarticle/ngupgrade-with-the-angular-router-and-ui-router
 - Duplicate base path?
 Might not be an issue anymore that was fixed in the latest setUpLocationSync.
 Or might need to ignore the base path when redirecting.